 Entrapment of the Tibial Nerve often causing pain, tingling and/or burning just behind and below the inside ankle.

 Posterior Tibial Tendon Disorders:

-Pain from stress to this tendon is usually felt just below the inside ankle, and possibly up higher also.
+Pain from stress to this tendon is usually felt just below the inside ankle, and sometimes a little higher also.

 Peroneal Tendon Disorders:

-Pain from stress to these tendons can be felt just below the outside ankle, and can extend further along the outside edge of the foot.
+Pain from stress to these tendons can be felt just below the outside ankle, and can extend further along the outer edge of the foot.